arkwright/vim-whiteboard/README.md

 ## Why?

 I want the full editing power of Vim while I experiment and iterate with a small bit of code.
-I want all of this to occur inside Vim, for convenience and comfort.
+I want the output of my experimental script to be piped back into Vim.

 ## Installation